 Once the survey has been introduced and a signed informed consent form has been received, provide the respondent with a copy of the paper-based survey.
-As described in Stage 4, Step 1 (alternative), paper-based administration involves using five different versions of the Rapid DCE instrument for each cadre.
+As described in Stage 4, Step 1 (alternate), paper-based administration involves using five different versions of the Rapid DCE instrument for each cadre.
 It is important that the five versions of the survey be used as evenly as possible.
 Data collectors should do their best to ensure that each time a new respondent is surveyed that s/he uses the "next" version of the Rapid DCE instrument.
 So, if you are implementing the survey and have just surveyed a respondent with version 1, you should give the next respondent survey version 2.
 If you have just surveyed a respondent with version 5, you should give out survey version 1 to the next respondent.
 If you have ten respondents in a room, you should give out two copies of each of the five versions.
-You should make certain to track, on paper, which version of the survey each respondent (according to the unique identifier) completed.
+You should continually cycle through the versions until all fieldwork is complete.
+Data collectors should make certain to track, on paper, which version of the survey each respondent (according to the unique identifier) completed.